 OCLC recommends you select a custom CONTENTdm URL that is branded for your organization to make it easier for users to remember and to have more impact in your marketing and awareness campaigns.
+For any new custom domain requests, OCLC requires a secure domain with SSL to support HTTPS.

 When you subscribed to CONTENTdm, your end-user website was assigned a URL automatically.
 This system-assigned URL contains a five-digit ID number and looks similar to the following: